d-plaindoux/open-stack-clients/README.md

 ## Introduction

 Current clients in `Python` for instance provides seamless access to OpenStack components using REST services.
-But in parallel such client are not based on a common core.
-Therefor such approach implies complexity in the code because the way the client works (pattern) is different and exceptions are not homogeneous.
-In addition such clients exist also for different languages like `Java` etc. implying also maintenance difficulties.
+But in parallel such clients are not based on a common core.
+Therefor such approach implies complexity in the code because the way the clients work (pattern) are different and exceptions are not homogeneous.
+In addition such clients exist for different languages like `Java` etc. implying also maintenance difficulties.

 ## Specification and Generation